learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

   clicking, and saving the file.
 We're going to employ a special terminal command that will work regardless of your environment setup, `wget`.
 First, though, we need an image.
-Since we're building a real estate website, let's use the following image, found at <a href="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/intro-pic.jpg" target="_blank">http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/intro-pic.jpg</a>:
+Since we're building a real estate website, let's use the image found at <a href="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/intro-pic.jpg" target="_blank">http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/intro-pic.jpg</a>:

 ![Intro Pic](http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/intro-pic.jpg "Intro Pic")